 I have become a little obsessed with it – okay a lot obsessed – making up one after the other in the hope of getting the recipe just right.
 The first recipe I used came from the Great British Bakeoff – they had a custard tart challenge in this seasons pastry episode which is what got the tastebuds craving.
 But I found Kate’s recipe for her Rhubarb and Custard Tart filling much too rich and the almond meal pastry fell to pieces and didn’t form a good tart shell.
-I went back to my tried and trusted favorite sweet pastry recipe adapted from CRAVE (long before I cooked my way through the book with Krissy as we put together the 10th Anniversary edition I have always loved this French pastry recipe).
+I went back to my tried and trusted favorite sweet pastry recipe, long before I cooked my way through the book as I produced, edited and photographed the 10th Anniversary edition I had adapted this French sweet pastry recipe for mince pies.

 And then I discovered a new genius tool for rolling out pastry – Pastry Wands– another reason to make yet another custard tart – this time with perfectly even pastry.
 And they really are genius – giving that super even crust that you usually only get on store bought crusts.
 Next up, I’m using them for cookies – homemade oreos for Ali… Like all things of genius the concept is very simple – you place the wands on either side of the pastry and roll out as normal – when you get to the desired thickness it will be perfectly even and you are done.

 Custard requires yolks – bright yellow fresh yolks that sit high up when cracked into a dish.

 Lots of yolks in a recipe means you will have egg whites to use up – I usually whip up a batch of Ottolenghi rock star meringues but for the last two weeks I’ve been recipe testing homemade amoretti biscuits – recipe to come.